InternationalTradeAdministration/azure-samples/aks/README.md

 ### Azure

-- Azure Resource Group
-- Azure Container Registry
 - DNS Zone configured with a domain
 - AKS Cluster with the following:
-  - A namespace for the application to live in; for this demo it's: **mdsnamespace**
+  - A namespace for the application to live in
   - [Ingress Controller](https://docs.microsoft.com/en-us/azure/aks/ingress-basic)
   - [External DNS for Kubernetes](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/azure.md)
 - You may skip installing External DNS for Kubernetes, but you'll need to manually configure a DNS Zone